A Baker’s Dozen:

 Toss To mix ingredients lightly by lifting and dropping with a spoon, or spoon and fork.

 Twist Turn two strands or sections in opposite directions

 Turbinado Sugar Raw sugar that has been refined to a light tan color by washing it in a centrifuge to remove surface molasses.
-Learn more: How Well Do You Know Sugar?
+Also may be called Turbinado or Raw Cane Sugar Learn more

 Ultragrain Flour 100% whole wheat flour made by using a special flour milling process developed to produce a lighter- colored, ultra smooth texture whole grain wheat flour with the texture of white flour.
-Ultragrain flour may be 100% whole white wheat flour/all-purpose/Ultragrain flours blended.
 Learn: Ultragrain

 Underproofed dough Young dough; dough not allowed to raise enough before baking.

 Underproofed loaves or rolls Shaped bread or rolls which have not reached the desired height or volume before they are baked.

 Unleavened A word to describe breads, cakes, or other baked goods that do not use a leavening agent, such as baking powder, baking soda, yeast, or cream of tartar.